Understanding Life Insurance Policy Lapse

 How APL Works:

-- Activates automatically after grace period expires
+- Activates automatically after the grace period expires

 - Can be repaid anytime to restore full policy value